-How did women compare to men when performing the same kinds of communications tasks such as connecting phone calls?
+How did the Hello Girls compare to men when performing the same kinds of tasks?

 Telephone operating was a sex-segregated occupation.
 Men weren’t excluded per se, but they were typically hired only to supervise women.
 Companies thought women needed supervising and men were best for the job.
 An occasional woman was promoted to supervisor, but that wasn’t the norm.

 In the words of the U.S. Census Bureau, “It has been demonstrated beyond all doubt that the work of operating is better handled by women than by men or boys.”
 As a consequence, the Bureau reported in 1902, “the telephone companies in the United States have been alive to the importance of securing and retaining this quality of labor.”

 The Army itself found that it took the average male soldier sixty seconds to connect a call.
 It took the average woman a speedy ten seconds.
 In wartime, delays of this magnitude could kill.